sbenstewart/text-to-brainfuck/README.md

 Text to brainfuck web page.
 Only for computers.
 For now.

+## About Brainfuck

+Brainfuck is an esoteric and Turing complete programming language that consists of only 8 simple commands.
+The language is quite frustrating to use, due to its extremely minimalist nature.
+While it isn't meant for practical use, it helps amuse programmers and also challenges the boundaries of computer programming.

 ## Prerequisites

 To use this website the following is what you'll have to do.